Home Building Project

 Contact now

-With the assistance of local architects, CBAVC builds traditional Khmer-style wooden houses for the poorest families in rural areas of Siem Reap province targeting the communes and villages with the highest levels of homelessness.
-Most of our work is approximately 60 kilometers outside from Siem Reap town.
+With the assistance of local architects, CBAVC builds traditional Khmer-style wooden houses for the poorest families in rural areas of Siem Reap province.
+We target the communes and villages with the highest levels of homelessness.
+Most of our work in Chikreng District, it's approximately 60 kilometers from Siem Reap.
+CBAVC provides poor families in rural Siem Reap with housing, water wells, and toilet facilities.

 Poverty levels are stagnant in Cambodia, with most rural families earning less than one dollar a day and hoping to survive on that income.
 In many cases the housing is rudimentary at best and many homes are fragile structures with palm front walls and dirt floors.
 Many do not survive the flooding created by severe rainstorms that occur regularly in this area.